bolsinga/web_generator/build_tools/README.txt

 ----------
 svn_post_commit.sh

-- This script is the root svn post-commit hook tool. repository - The name of the repository (also passed to svn post-commit) to export from. revision - The revision of repository (also passed to svn post-commit) to export.
+- This script is the root svn post-commit hook tool.
+It uses svn_get_tool.sh to determine if this repository revision pair supports auto-build, and if it does fires off the auto-build tool with the results of the svn_project_description.sh tool. repository - The name of the repository (also passed to svn post-commit) to export from. revision - The revision of repository (also passed to svn post-commit) to export.